dotnet/arcade/src/Microsoft.DotNet.Build.Tasks.Installers/README.md

 If you're using the targets in this package to produce wix artifacts, then a wix command package will automatically be created for you.
 If you're using the [wix toolset](https://wixtoolset.org/) to produce wix files, then you can produce "wix command packages" using the MSBuild tasks directly.

-Wix command packages are produced by using the `CreateLightCommandPackageDrop` or `CreateLitCommandPackageDrop` MSBuild tasks from the `Microsoft.DotNet.Build.Tasks.Installers` package.
+Wix command packages are produced by using the `CreateLightCommandPackageDrop` MSBuild task from the `Microsoft.DotNet.Build.Tasks.Installers` package.
 Task usage is defined [here](https://github.com/dotnet/arcade/blob/master/src/Microsoft.DotNet.Build.Tasks.Installers/README.md#tasks)

 ### File Format